Exchange traded funds taxation: déjà vu all over again

 - distributions of ROC – Reduce the ACB.
 If the ACB is reduced to zero, future ROC distributions are taxable as capital gains.

 While ETFs may look and feel different than MFTs, from a tax perspective they’re the same, albeit with differences in operational mechanics that can provide the potential for lower taxable distributions than traditional MFTs.
-This is good news for investors that are new to ETFs.
-They’ll likely have a trading experience like stocks with tax reporting like MFTs.
-This familiarity should bring them peace of mind and comfort with adding ETFs to their own portfolios while offering the potential for greater tax efficiency.
+This is good news for investors who are new to ETFs.
+They combine a trading experience that’s similar to trading stocks, with the familiar tax reporting requirements of MFTs.
+This should bring investors peace of mind and comfort with adding ETFs to their own portfolios while offering the potential for greater tax efficiency.

-1 This also applies in instances where transactions are conducted by investors (usually the designated broker) directly with the ETF.
-While such transactions may trigger capital gains at the fund level, these gains can be allocated to the redeemer, subject to certain restrictions.
-Because of this allocation, the taxable distributions of other unitholders generally aren’t impacted.
-2 The commentary regarding distributions relates to Manulife ETFs.
+1 This also applies when transactions are conducted by investors (usually the designated broker) with the ETF directly.
+While such transactions may trigger capital gains at the fund level, these gains can be allocated to the redeemer, subject to certain restrictions.2 The commentary regarding distributions relates to Manulife ETFs.
 You must confirm with other ETF providers how they administer distributions.

 Important disclosures